Using IAM Roles or Policies to Grant Access to DLI

 You can create custom policies in either of the following two ways:

-- Visual editor: Select cloud services, actions, resources, and request conditions without the need to know policy syntax.
+- Visual editor: Select cloud services, actions, resources, and request conditions.
+This does not require knowledge of policy syntax.

-- JSON: Create a policy in the JSON format from scratch or based on an existing policy.
+- JSON: Create a JSON policy or edit an existing one.

-The following example assumes that the authorized user has the permission to create tables in all databases in all regions:
+In the following example, an IAM user is granted the permission to create tables across all databases in all regions.

 { "Version": "1.1", "Statement": [ { "Effect": "Allow", "Action": [ "dli:database:createTable" ], "Resource": [ "dli:*:*:database:*" ] } ] }